Pen-y-Gwryd: Roman camp

 During Roman Britain, the Roman Army built a marching camp at the head of Dyffryn Mymbyr at the strategic intersection of three major routes through the Snowdonian mountains.
 This type of fortified cantonment was the kind built each evening by Roman legionaries when out in the field or on campaign.
 The camp, which has a rhomboid shape, covers about 4 ha providing accommodation for up to 2000 soldiers and their baggage trains.
 Its defences included a ditch approximately 5 ft wide and 2 ft deep below the turf-line and an earthwork rampart 8 ft to 9 ft wide.
 The northern rampart runs through the current location of the Pen-y-Gwryd Hotel.

-The camp was probably first built during the Roman General Gnaeus Julius Agricola’s conquest of the Ordovices in the late AD 70's.
+The camp was probably first built during the Roman General Gnaeus Julius Agricola's conquest of the Ordovices in the late AD 70s.
 As it is unusual for temporary camps to survive, its existence suggests it was periodically reoccupied.
 Although the camp had no permanent garrison or buildings, it may have been a waypoint for Roman units travelling between Deva Victrix (Chester) and Segontium (Caernarfon).
 The site was first occupied prior to the construction of Caer Llugwy, a c.
 90AD Roman auxiliary fort about 5.5 mi to the east in the Afon Llugwy valley.

 The site is difficult to observe due to erosion and local land usage as nothing remains except grass and bramble-covered mounds.
 It was first excavated in 1960 by early surveying courses from Plas-y-Brenin under the auspices of Dr Josephine Flood (née Scarr).